-There will be two evening tests on 10/3/2019 and 11/6/2019, and a final exam on 12/20/2019.
+There will be two evening tests during the last weeks of September and October, and a final exam on 12/11/2017.
 All tests are open book, open notes.
 Officially, exams may cover any material whatsoever.
 On the other hand, we are known to be reasonable.

-Inevitably, some of you will have conflicts with the scheduled exam times for the first two tests.
+Inevitably, some of you will have conflicts with the scheduled exam times.
 We will arrange for alternative test times for those people who have sufficient cause.
-Sufficient cause includes conflicting exams other than finals for other courses, medical or family emergencies, and important religious holidays.
-Having multiple exams on the same day is not generally considered a sufficient reason, with the exception of students with DSP accommodations.
-We make no guarantees about resolving conflicts with the final.
+Sufficient cause includes conflicting exams for other courses, medical or family emergencies, or important religious holidays.